ilanschnell/bitarray/doc/reference.rst

    transfer of data between bitarray objects to other Python objects (for example NumPy's ndarray object) which have a different memory view.

-   New in version 2.5.0: allow bytes-like argument.
+   New in version 2.5.0: allow bytes-like argument

 ``pop(index=-1, /)`` -> item